weiweiweiopen/peach-blossom-spring/README.md

 <img width="1616" height="934" alt="Screenshot 2026-06-01 at 08 59 22" src="https://github.com/user-attachments/assets/3a0ebd2b-4346-4bbd-94a3-d38162c59691" />

-## You may use it locally with your own deployed shared memory
+## You may use it locally with your own deployed shared memory too
 The online garden exhibition above already has a deployed memory service.
 The downloaded local version is the one you use when you want to build your own source-first shared memory layer.

-### A. Use the online exhibition
+### A. The github cloud version

 Open: